Patricia Hoffman Judd, Ph.D.

 San Diego, CA 92103

-Patricia Hoffman Judd, Ph.D.
-Dr. Judd is a Clinical Professor of Psychiatry at the UCSD School of Medicine, Department of Psychiatry and Director of the Center for Study of Personality and Co-occurring Disorders which includes the UCSD Co-occurring Disorders Program and the UCSD Borderline Personality Disorder Service.
-Dr. Judd is also Director of the UCSD Outpatient Psychiatric Services clinical training program for marriage and family therapists, psychologists and social workers and is Director of the UCSD Attachment Institute.
-She received her Ph.D. in Clinical Psychology from the California School of Professional Psychology, San Diego in 1989 and her Masters in Social Work from San Diego State University in 1970.
+Patricia A. Judd, PhD Dr. Judd is a Clinical Professor of Psychiatry at the UCSD School of Medicine, Department of Psychiatry.
+She is Director of the UC San Diego Co-occurring Disorders Treatment and Research Program and the UC San Diego Bridge to Recovery Program.
+Dr. Judd is also Director of the UCSD Outpatient Psychiatric Services' clinical training program for graduate students in Marriage and Family Therapy, Psychology and Social Work.
+She received her Ph.D. in Clinical Psychology from the California School of Professional Psychology, San Diego and her Masters in Social Work from San Diego State University.

 Dr. Judd has two primary research areas: Borderline Personality Disorder (BPD) and co-occurring disorders (COD) (substance abuse and other mental disorders).
 She has studied neurocognitive functioning in BPD patients and has formulated an integrated developmental model of the disorder.
 Dr. Judd studies the effectiveness of integrated treatment of COD in improving patient outcomes and decreasing public health and criminal justice costs.